lingtalfi/nullos-admin/README.md

 - search: a search module to filter the rows
 - nippSelector: a selector to choose the number of items to display per page
 - pagination: a list of the available page links
+- multipleActions: the multiple actions at the bottom of the table

 If you don't want to use some widgets, you can hide them from the view with the customizeWidget method: